 Embroidery Outline Stitch is a type of embroidery stitch used to create the outline of a design or shape in needlework.
 It is used to define the edges of a design, create a border, or to separate different colors or sections within a design.
 Outline stitches are typically worked in a single strand of thread and can be simple or complex, depending on the design and the desired effect.
-Some of the most common outline stitches in embroidery include the backstitch, split stitch, chain stitch, running stitch, blanket stitch, stem stitch, satin stitch, and detached chain stitch.
+Some of the most common outline stitches in embroidery include the backstitch, split stitch, chain stitch, running stitch, blanket stitch, stem stitch, satin stitch, and detached chain stitch, cross stitch.
 Each of these stitches has its own unique characteristics and can be used in different ways to create a variety of effects in embroidery.
 In this article, we will introduce you to the basic types of embroidery outline stitches.

 How to do Embroidery Outline Stitch

 The Embroidery Outline Stitch is a simple and versatile stitch that is used to create outlines or outlines around designs.
 Here’s how to do it:

 Start by preparing your fabric, thread, and needle.
 Choose a thread color that matches or contrasts with your fabric and cut a length of about 18 inches.
 Thread your needle, knot the end, and you’re ready to start.

 Find the starting point for your stitch.
 If you’re following a pattern, start at one corner and work your way around.
 If you’re creating your own design, you can use a fabric pencil or water-soluble marker to draw your outline first.